 The NAIC model Standard Valuation Law and model Standard Nonforfeiture Law for Life Insurance define the rules for rounding when calculating valuation interest rates and nonforfeiture rates, respectively; however, both model laws are unclear regarding the rounding rule when results fall exactly between one-quarter of 1% (i.e., calculated rates ending in either .125, .375, .625, or .875).
 It has become accepted practice that the valuation interest rate is rounded down in this situation, and the nonforfeiture interest rate is rounded up.
 This approach is consistent with the New York Department of Financial Services’ 1986 Circular Letter No. 13 and California Bulletin 2001-04.
 Codifying this approach in the Valuation Manual would eliminate any future ambiguities by specifying that for nonforfeiture calculations, such results are rounded up to the nearest one-quarter of 1%, and for valuation calculations, such results are rounded down to the nearest one-quarter of 1%.

+Additional reasoning added by Rhonda Ahrens when making edits for a 3/29/25 proposed modification discussed during the LATF meeting on 3/22/2025: The New York Department of Financial Services’ 1986 Circular Letter and California Bulletin 2001-04 were both issued during times when the interest rate environment was on a downward trend and those precedents may not be relevant in the context of the Principle-Based Reserve regime governed by the Valuation Manual.
+Therefore, an approach that has less room for bias in the calculation of the ultimate valuation rate is more appropriate than simply rounding down as originally proposed.
+The revisions to the APF now show 3 options: 1) the original round down approach suggested for simplicity and due to the precedence citing referenced in the prior paragraph in the original APF, 2) round up which is also very simple and justified by the fact that the process already biases the valuation rate down by choosing the lower of a 12-month and 36-month average of observed rates, and 3) a more complicated option that rounds up sometimes and rounds down other times and would follow recent trends in observed rates by assuming that if the 12-month average is higher than the 36-month average of observed rates, it’s more appropriate to round up and vice versa.
+None of the options guarantees that the rounding would follow the same direction as the rates that will be observed during the time period following the determination of the valuation rate and during the time this rate is effective.
+Note that for the determination of the valuation rates used in 2025 for life insurance products, the 12-month average of observed rates was 5.58% and the 36-month average of observed rates was 4.75%.